Study Day

-Improving chemsex harm reduction, support and treatment service provision for GBMSM
+Improving chemsex harm reduction, support and treatment service provision for GBMSM.

-It provides space to learn and reflect on current practice, identify gaps and opportunities, and agree clear, measurable improvements.
-By the end of the Study Day, participating services will have committed to specific changes to be delivered within the next six months.
+This half day Study Day has been designed to strengthen how services support GBMSM and the wider LGBT+ community affected by chemsex.
+It will provide a space to learn and reflect on current practice, identify gaps and opportunities, and agree clear, measurable improvements.
+By the end of the Study Day, participats will have committed to specific changes to be delivered within the next six months.

 Objectives

-• Addressing heteronormativity as a structural barrier
+- Addressing heteronormativity as a structural barrier

-• Making services meaningfully accessible to GBMSM
+- Making services meaningfully accessible to GBMSM

-• 6-Month commitment framework
+- 6-Month commitment framework

-• GBMSM and chemsex service readiness checklist (audit tool)
+- GBMSM and chemsex service readiness checklist (audit tool)

-• Follow-up session (Online)
+- Follow-up session (Online)

 LGBT+ community